mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 Strings need to be added to localization files in known locations within the mozilla-central tree.
 For all the technical details about these paths and the supported formats, see [this document](https://firefox-source-docs.mozilla.org/build/buildsystem/locales.html#exposing-strings).

-Once strings land in mozilla-central, they will be exposed for localization in Pontoon within a few days.
+Once strings land in mozilla-central, they will be exposed for localization in Pontoon typically within a week or sooner.

 ### Where can I find the localized strings?

-All shipping versions of Firefox are built from a single Mercurial repository for each locale (`l10n-central`).
-Repositories are available [here](https://hg.mozilla.org/l10n-central/).
+All shipping versions of Firefox are built from a single GitHub repository with a subdirectory for each locale called `firefox-l10n`, available [here](https://github.com/mozilla-l10n/firefox-l10n).

 ### Can I land content without exposing it for localization?